junho2000/sonata/.github/CONTRIBUTING.md

 ## License

-By contributing to "efm3d", you agree that your contributions will be licensed under the [LICENSE](../LICENSE) file in the root directory of this source tree.
+By contributing to "sonata", you agree that your contributions will be licensed under the [LICENSE](../LICENSE) file in the root directory of this source tree.